Localizing your LookML model

 The locale strings files use key-value pairs to define how the labels and descriptions in your model are displayed for each locale.
 On the left side of each key-value pair is the localization key, which is a label or description string from your model.
 The right side of the key-value pair is where you define how you want that string to be displayed in the Looker UI.

-For each locale you want for your project, create a dedicated strings file.
-You should create only one strings file for each locale in your project.
-There must be a strings file that is named to match the default locale.
+For each locale that you want to use for your project, you need to create a dedicated strings file.
+Create only one strings file for each locale.
+You must have a strings file that is named to match the default locale.
 For example, if you have specified default_locale: en in your project's manifest file, you must have a file in your model called en.strings.json.
 Each string must be defined in the default locale strings file or it won't be localized.

-Here's an example en.strings.json file that will be utilized for all users with the Locale value of en.
-In this example, en is also specified as our default locale, so all strings must be defined in this file in order to be localized.
+This example of an en.strings.json file will be utilized for all users who have the Locale value of en.
+In the following sample LookML, en is also specified as the default locale, so all strings must be defined in this file in order to be localized.

 {